alexliap/roll_rate_analysis/README.md

 ![PyPI Version](https://img.shields.io/pypi/v/roll-rate-analysis?label=pypi%20package)
 ![PyPI - Downloads](https://img.shields.io/pypi/dm/roll-rate-analysis)

 Roll rate analysis is a type of analysis made in the sector of credit risk and is used to define the target variable.
-More specifically, it is used in the creation of Risk, Application, and Behaviour Scorecards.
+More specifically, it is used in the creation of Risk Application, and Behavioral Scorecards.
 Usually, it is a multiple iteration process which makes the process difficult if someone is working on custom code.
 The purpose of this package is to make the process easier by parametrizing a lot of factors needed in each case and iteration.

 It is currently under development.